Triumvir monetalis: Duties and selection

 During the Republic, the position was held mostly by young men from senatorial families who were embarking on political careers.
 The three served for one year and formed part of the vigintisexviri, a group of 26 minor magistrates.

 From the start, the position was annual, but there is disagreement between scholars on whether they were elected or appointed.
 Michael Crawford thinks the moneyers were elected by the Roman citizenry, even though this magistracy did not grant them admission to the Senate.
 Andrew Burnett suggests instead that they were appointed by the consuls, having noticed a significant number of familial connections between moneyers and consuls of the same year.

 Every year, the Senate required the production of a number of coins, then the quaestors (the main financial magistrates) transferred the amount of precious metal needed to produce the coins to the moneyers.
 Most of the time, the moneyers took turns to mint and only one was active at a time, which means that some moneyers never struck coins as their colleagues had already produced the required number of coins.
-It also explains the sometime large differences between the production volumes of moneyers of the same year, as the first moneyer struck most of the coins.
+It also explains the sometimes large differences between the production volumes of moneyers of the same year, as the first moneyer struck most of the coins.
 The order between moneyers likely depended on their social status; men from senatorial families were first to strike.
 Apart from aristocrats, a good number of moneyers were chosen for their expertise in banking and trade, such as Lucius Minucius, member of a family of businessmen active in Asia, or Lucius Axsius Naso, known as banker in the 70s BC.